nonie-sys/monero-timestamp/README.md

 ```
 Doeing the transaction will take care of the timestamp.

-## Validation
+## Verify

-The validator requires the hash, the document itself and the date of transaction.
+The verifier requires the hash, the document itself and the date of transaction.
 It is pretty much the same steps + calling:

 ```bash